 NorthShore Home and Hospice Services is a hospital-based, non-profit agency that offers the full spectrum of home and hospice care, including skilled nursing, physical and occupational therapy and home medical equipment.
 Our caregivers represent a wide range of medical specialties and work with the patient, family and physician to tailor home care to meet the individual needs of each patient.

-- Mark R. Neaman, President and Chief Executive Officer
+- Mark R. Neaman, Executive Chairman of the Board of Directors

 - Douglas Silverstein, President, Evanston Hospital